 Named infinite families of groups.

 The following five Mathieu groups were the first five sporadic simple groups to be discovered, in the second half of the nineteenth century, and are multiply transitive groups, all being subgroups of the largest one.
-Mathematica provides default permutation representations for them.
+The Wolfram Language provides default permutation representations for them.

 These are the orders of the five sporadic simple Mathieu groups.